kestra-io/docs/content/docs/08.developer-guide/07.scripts/outputs-metrics.md

 ### Outputs and metrics in Script and Commands tasks

 The [Scripts Plugin](https://github.com/kestra-io/plugin-scripts)  provides convenient methods to send outputs and metrics to the Kestra backend during flow Execution.
-Under the hood, Kestra tracks outputs and metrics from script tasks by searching standard output and standard error for `::{}::` or `{}` patterns that allow you to specify outputs and metrics using a JSON request payload:
+Under the hood, Kestra tracks outputs and metrics from script tasks by searching standard output and standard error for `::{}::` patterns that allow you to specify outputs and metrics using a JSON request payload:
-- `{}` for single-line JSON objects
-- `::{}::` for multi-line JSON objects.
+- `::{}::` for JSON objects.

 > Note that `outputs` require a **dictionary**, while `metrics` expect a **list of dictionaries**.